 Introduction to RStudio

-Web browser (recommended) - Go to an RStudio server and log on, using the username and password you have been given.
+Using your web browser, go to an RStudio server and log on, using the username and password you have been given.

 You’ll be greeted with a screen that looks something like this: